Generating newsletter campaign ideas can be challenging if you want to send them regularly, especially when marketers often juggle completing tasks!

 Analyze your best posts on visual platforms like Instagram, Pinterest, Snapchat, and TikTok to mine content for your emails.
 These will make for engaging stories in your newsletter.

-Most social platforms give users the option to create polls—this is a type of content that has become increasingly more popular among users.
+Many social platforms give their users the option to create polls, which has become increasingly popular among social media users.